CalAcademy-Genomics/calacademy-genomics.github.io/equipment/nanodrop.md

 5. Raise the device arm and wipe down the pedestal with dry Kimwipe.

    {: .note }
-   Both NanoDrop instruments have an "Auto-Measure" feature, in which the instrument will take a new reading automatically every time the arm is lowered.
-   - **Ultra:** If Auto-Measure is ON, the icon of a running man will be bright blue.
+   The NanoDrop Ultra has an "Auto-Measure" feature, in which the instrument takes a new reading automatically every time the arm is lowered.
+If Auto-Naming is on (ON by default; deactivate in the dsDNA Setup menu) it will also update the sample name (Sample 1, Sample 2, etc).
+Auto-Measure is enabled by default but can be easily toggled OFF during an experiment by pressing the running man icon.
+If Auto-Measure is ON, the running man icon will be bright blue.
 If Auto-Measure is OFF, the icon will be dark.
-   - **2000C:** Auto-Measure!

 7. Type your SAMPLE ID for your first sample in the top right corner.
 8. Gently mix your sample first for accurate concentration reading.
-9. Load 1–2 µL of your sample onto the pedestal.
-Lower the arm and click MEASURE.
+9. Load 1–2 µL of your sample onto the pedestal, ensuring the small "eye" of the pedestal is covered.
+Lower the device arm.
+If using the 2000C (or Ultra with Auto-Measure OFF), click MEASURE.

    {: .note }
    Both NanoDrop devices save measurement data for export.